caotrongphuoc/assignment/cmdl/README.md

-# How to build and run on Linux
+# How to build and run code on Linux

 ## Clear terminal